mmistakes/minimal-mistakes/_posts/2018-01-14-the-divide-operator-is-a-lie.md

 let r2 = add 1 2 // compiler error
 ```

-The `inline` keyword can be added the beginning of the function to have the compiler deduce the types at the point the function is used.
+The `inline` keyword can be added to the beginning of the function to have the compiler deduce the types at the point the function is used.

 ```fsharp
 let inline add a b =